Skip to content Skip to main content

 What if I get injured during the tour?

-Can I mix hiking with other activities?
+Can I combine walking with other things?

-Is the luggage transfer service really included?
+Is the luggage transfer really included?

-1. Assess your fitness level (Grade 1, 2, or 3)
+1. Assess your fitness (Grade 1, 2 or 3)

 2. Choose your trail

-4. Begin training
+4. Start training

 Contact Walking Holiday Ireland: